Exclusive: Putin 'has recognized he has no victory to celebrate,' US ambassador to UN says - KVIA

 During a speech commemorating Russia’s defeat of Nazi Germany at the end of World War II, Putin reiterated his baseless accusation that the West left him no choice but to invade Ukraine.
 Planned Victory Day air shows across Russia were canceled, raising questions as to why.

-Despite the lack of a quick military victory, Greenfield-Thomas, noted that the “the conflict is not over, for sure.”
+Although Putin did not announce the speculated escalation plans, Thomas-Greenfield noted that the “the conflict is not over, for sure.”

 “He didn’t announce a withdrawal.
 He didn’t announce a deal with the Ukrainians,” she told CNN.
 “So I suspect and we all assess that this could be a long-term conflict that could carry on for additional months.”